 Change of Major Process

 The Department of Economics accepts major changes to Economics during three periods throughout the academic year.
 Students may change their major in August, January, and May.
-The next Change of Major period will be May 1- 26, 2017.
+The next Change of Major period will be July 31-September 1, 2017.

-For a student to change their major to Economics they must meet with the Undergraduate Advisor before May 3, 2017 to have your major change approved.
+For a student to change their major to Economics they must meet with the Undergraduate Advisor before submitting an application to have your major change approved.
 The advisor will review their academic history, determine their ability to satisfy the college and department progress toward degree (Policy 91) and provide the student with all paperwork required by the department to complete the change of major process.

 Students must meet with the undergraduate advisor before submitting an online application using Hokie Spa, Change of Major for the application to be approved.
 Students that submit an application to change their major without meeting with the undergraduate advisor will have a hold placed on their account.

 Email Erika Perdue, Undergraduate Advisor, at firstname.lastname@example.org to set up an appointment.

 The Department of Economics focuses on teaching, research, and outreach in regard to economic issues at the state, national, and international levels.
 We offer general education courses that provide undergraduates from across the university with a background in the business, policy, and international aspects of economics they need to support their programs of study.
 The majority of our faculty is engaged in interdisciplinary or international research collaboration.

 Students that graduate with a degree in Economics, College of Science, (ECAS) are sought after by most graduate programs, especially Economics and Law Schools.
 Economics, College of Science (ECAS) graduates that decide to enter the workforce upon graduation find that organizations in a wide variety of fields seek their knowledge and skills for a variety of positions.
 The following is a short list of the organizations that seek graduates of Economics, College of Science.